pliang64/fatools/README.md

 # fatools: A utillity package written in python for working with fasta sequences.

-A total of XX utilities/options for working with fasta sequences are currently organized under 5 main commands.
+A total of 27 utilities/options for working with fasta sequences are currently organized under 5 main subcommands.
-The utilities ranges from searching specific sequence entries from a large set of fasta sequences based on ID or a text string in the defline or a sequence motif to spliting a large sequence file into small chuncks, reporting summary stats of a genome assembly and display sequences in reverse complementary.
-It allows input from and output to stdout, therefore multiple processes can be done via use of pile (|).
+The utilities range from searching specific sequence entries from a large set of fasta sequences based on ID or a text string in the defline or a sequence motif to spliting a large sequence file into small chuncks, reporting summary stats of a genome assembly, and filtring sequences by length or gap size.
+Furthermore, by allowing input from and output to stdout, multiple processes can be done sequencially in one line of commpands via use of pipe (|).
-You must use python 2 to run fatools.

 ### List of commands
 <details>